ManifoldRG/MultiNet/src/eval_harness/README.md

 # MultiNet Evaluation Harness

-This guide provides complete instructions for evaluating your model on the MultiNet benchmark using our standardized evaluation harness.
+This guide provides instructions for preparing and testing your model with the MultiNet evaluation harness, and submitting it for official benchmark evaluation.

 ## Table of Contents
 - [Overview](#overview)